pymc-devs/pymc-examples/examples/causal_inference/bayesian_nonparametric_causal.myst.md

 ### Avoiding Overfitting with K-fold Cross Validation

 As we've seen above one of the concerns with the automatic regularisation effects of BART like tree based models is their tendency to over-fit to the seen data.
 Here we'll use K-fold cross validation to generate predictions on out of sample cuts of the data.
 This step is crucial to avoid the over-fitting of the model to the sample data and thereby avoiding the miscalibration effects we've seen above.
 This too, (it's easily forgotten), is a corrective step to avoid known biases due to over-indexing on the observed sample data.
+Using the propensity scores to achieve balance across the population when we estimate the propensity scores on a particular sample breaks down in cases of overfit.
+In that case our propensity model is too aligned with the specifics of the sample and cannot serve the role of being a measure of similarity in the population.

 ```{code-cell} ipython3
 dummies = pd.concat(